Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Introduction

 \section{Introduction}

 Human mobility is critical for various downstream applications such as urban planning, location-based services and intelligent transportation systems.
-The ability to model and accurately predict future human mobility can inform us about important public policy decisions for society's betterment, such as managing traffic congestion, promoting social integration, and maximizing productivity \cite{schlapfer2021universal}.
-Central to human mobility modeling is the problem of next location prediction, i.e., the prediction of where an individual is going next, which has received great attention.
+The ability to model and accurately predict future human mobility can inform important public policy decisions for managing traffic congestion, promoting social integration, and maximizing productivity \cite{schlapfer2021universal}.
+Central to human mobility modeling is the problem of next location prediction, i.e., predicting where an individual is going next, which has received great attention in research and practices.
 On the one hand, the increasing prevalence of mobile devices and popularity of location-based social networks (LBSNs) provide unprecedented data sources for mining individual-level mobility traces and preferences \cite{yang2014modeling}.
 On the other hand, the advancement of AI and machine learning offers a plethora of analytical tools for modeling human mobility.
 These innovations greatly enhance human mobility modeling in the past decade, especially for the next location prediction.